rancher/docs/content/rancher/v2.x/en/installation/ha-server-install-external-lb/_index.md

 ## What's Next?

-Log in to Rancher to make sure it deployed successfully.
+- Log in to Rancher to make sure it deployed successfully.
 Open a web browser and navigate to the FQDN chosen in [Configure DNS](#part-3-configure-dns).
+- Configure RKE to take snapshots of etcd that you can use as a backup in a disaster scenario.
+For more information, see [etcd recurring snapshots]({{< baseurl >}}/rancher/v2.x/en/installation/after-installation/etcd-backup-and-restoration/#etcd-recurring-snapshots).